Manassas Traffic Violations Attorney Ready To Serve You

 Having a driver’s license makes life easier.
 In fact, if you are like most people, the thought of going even a week without driving is almost unimaginable.
 How will you get to work, take your children to school, or get to the grocery store?
 At the same time, we all make mistakes, and no driver is perfect.
 If you are facing one or more traffic violations, your driver’s license may be at stake.
 Not all traffic violations are the same.
 In some cases, traffic offenses are criminal in nature, meaning that you could even end up in jail.

-At the Law Offices of Michael A. Pignone, our Manassas traffic violations lawyer helps motorists get out from under the harshest consequences of tickets, citations, and other traffic offenses.
+At the Law Offices of Michael A. Pignone, our Manassas traffic violations attorney helps motorists get out from under the harshest consequences of tickets, citations, and other traffic offenses.
 We can help keep points off your record, keep your license in your wallet, and keep you out of jail.
 And the more violations you rack up, the more likely it is that you’ll suffer an extended period of time without driving privileges or spending some time in jail.
-If you have a driving history with multiple recent violations, it is vital that you consult an experienced Manassas traffic violations lawyer before paying the new ticket.
+If you have a driving history with multiple recent violations, it is vital that you consult an experienced Manassas, VA traffic violations lawyer before paying the new ticket.
 Contact us today.

 Types of Traffic Violations